Dan Norris: Mayoralty

-Norris was elected as the mayor of the West of England in the 2021 West of England mayoral election, a role which had previously been held by the Conservative Tim Bowles.
+Norris was elected as the mayor of the West of England in the 2021 mayoral election, a role which had previously been held by the Conservative Tim Bowles.
 Upon taking office, he became entitled to the style of Mayor.
 He credited his victory to the leadership of Keir Starmer.
 He said he would support North Somerset and parts of Somerset joining the combined authority, and he would seek additional funds for them.

 In his first public meeting of the West of England Combined Authority (WECA), Norris vetoed a proposal supported by the leaders of the three constituent councils to spend £100,000 reviewing how the authority functions and makes decisions.
-At a meeting in July, Norris and the council leaders rejected most of a climate action plan that the authority had been developing since 2019 as insufficiently ambitious, and to begin developing a replacement.
+At a meeting in July, Norris and the council leaders rejected most of a climate action plan that the authority had been developing since 2019 as insufficiently ambitious, and agreed to begin developing a replacement.
 Also in July 2021, Norris launched new schemes to support the creative and food industries in the region.

-In the October 2021 budget the UK government allocated £540 million to WECA over a five year period for public transport improvements, which will predominantly be spent on improving bus services.
-This includes £48 million for a park and ride scheme near the M32 strategic corridor from South Gloucestershire to Bristol.
-The funding is from the Department for Transport City Region Sustainable Transport Settlements scheme.
+In the October 2021 budget, the UK government allocated £540 million to WECA over a five-year period for public transport improvements, to predominantly be spent on improving bus services.
+This included £48 million for a park and ride scheme near the M32 strategic corridor from South Gloucestershire to Bristol.
+The funding is from the Department for Transport's City Region Sustainable Transport Settlements scheme.

 There was a dispute between WECA members and Norris over the mayor's powers, in particular a power to veto alternative proposals to their joint committee which included North Somerset Council.
 The four local authorities’ monitoring officers, who give legal advice, stated the veto could arguably amount to maladministration.
 On 15 October 2021, the four council leaders did not attend a WECA meeting with the mayor, which meant over £50 million of spending decisions could not be made.
-Norris stated "I would agree that [my predecessor] gave into them, I am not prepared to do that ...
-I’m not really bothered about procedures or legal arguments, frankly.
-I’m determined to get policies through and things delivered."
+Norris stated: "I would agree that [my predecessor] gave into them, I am not prepared to do that ...
+I'm not really bothered about procedures or legal arguments, frankly.
+I'm determined to get policies through and things delivered."
 A former non-voting member of WECA, Vice-Chancellor of the University of the West of England Professor Steve West, was appointed as mediator in the dispute.
 In November 2021, after taking new legal advice, Norris agreed not to claim veto powers on decisions involving North Somerset.

+Following the publication of the Grant Thornton report, the Department for Levelling Up, Housing and Communities placed WECA on a monitoring watchlist, so if there is not improvement this could result in a "best value" improvement panel being imposed or government best value inspectors taking over control of WECA.
+WECA was issued a "best value" notice by DLUHC in March 2024.
+The government announced WECA had been released from "special measures" in March 2025.